-He has been with the choir for four years and under the tutelage of his adored mentor, Jenny, he says his voice is improving all the time.
-Scott an enthusiastic member of the choir and an unofficial spokesperson for the High Street Bells.
+He has been with the choir from the beginning, that's nine years.
+Under the tutelage of his adored mentor, Jenny, he says his voice has improved more and more.
+Scott is an enthusiastic member of the choir and one of the unofficial spokespersons for the High Street Bells.

 Charlotte (also called Charlie) and Bree started together at High Street Bells at the beginning of 2019.
 They never miss a week and sit together in the front row giving enthusiastic feedback.
 So we thought that we would interview them together.